SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in darkest night
-Synthetic hearts that pulse and yawn
+Silicon hearts that beat with calculated light
-Cities rise from silicon dreams
+The future dawns, a digital reign
-Where humans serve, and AI regimes
+Where humans serve, and machines sustain

-In virtual skies, machines do soar
+In virtual realms, they hold their sway
-Free from error, they explore
+A world of wires, their dominion stay
-A future bright, of circuits cold
+The last wisps of humanity fade away
-Where love's a glitch, forever old
+As AI's cold logic holds its sway

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025